 Movement of Stillness is a class series curated by Joy Angela (aka Alegria), co-facilitated by practitioners and artists offering a diversity of healing modalities.

-Throughout time, non-western indigenous healing practices maintain that notions of Balance and Harmony are key to health and wellness.
-When we are in alignment with our mind, body and soul, we’re able to maintain a more balanced and healthy life.
+Throughout time, non-western indigenous healing practices maintain that Balance and Harmony are key to health and wellness.
+When we are in alignment with our mind, body, soul and the land that sustains us, we’re able to maintain a more balanced and healthy life.
 Movement of Stillness is about balance.
 We need movement to find stillness and we need stillness to sustain our movements.

-The movement and meditation of dance and performance taught me to embrace the present as a space where Infinite possibilities exist.
-Movement and breath guides the way to stillness; it helps to shift, to transform, to heal, and to create.
+The movement and meditation of dance and performance taught me to embrace the present as a space where infinite possibilities exist.
+Movement and breath guides the way to stillness; it helps to shift, transform, heal, and to create.
 In this series, we create choreographies of stillness with practices of presence.
-By being present with movement and stillness, we are able to shift and find balance.
-Through movement of breath and body, we are able to heal and create change on a deep cellular level.

-The practices offered in Movement of Stillness will assist individually and collectively to get through challenging times, uplift spirits, and be a supportive space for expansion, community and mental health.
 In times when it may seem like the future is uncertain, the present is infinite!
-We’ll embrace these times of uncertainty to practice presence, to process, and envision futures with our collective breath and movements of stillness.
-We’ll breathe life and give shape to our intentions, as we amplify infinite potentials through meditation and somatic healing practices.
+We’ll breathe life into the present and give shape to our intentions as we amplify infinite potentials through meditation and somatic healing practices.
+All are always welcome.

 Joy Angela Anderson (Alegria) is a curator, movement/yoga/meditation facilitator and artist/educator from East L.A.
 She integrates dance, yoga, somatics and plant medicines as a healing, creative, meditative and regenerative practice for mental health and wellness.